diurnalist/diurnal.st/_posts/2021-07-17-openstack-keystone-federation-part-1.md

 ### Loose constraints

 Another interesting thing that came up was how to deal with users who were not a member of any projects.
-Normally, this would cause the entire mapping (and thus the login) to fail, because it is assumed that there is at least one item in a list claim for the mapping to succeed.
-From our perspective though, it's totally fine to allow the user through, they just shouldn't be a member of any projects.
+Normally, this would cause the entire mapping (and thus the login) to fail, because for a mapping to pass, all claims must be present and non-empty.
+From our perspective though, it's totally fine to allow the user through.
 OpenStack will disallow these users from doing anything without a project, but it at least gives us a chance to show a nicer error message to them, indicating they need to be added to a project or request to be added to one.

 The simplest fix was to add the idea of "optional" claims.
 If a claim is marked optional, then the mapping can still pass even if the claim is undefined or